BBaysinger/dead-simple-webpack-sass-es6-or-ts/README.md

 # dead-simple-webpack-sass-es6-or-ts

-The smallest "just works" setup for writing vanilla ES6 or TS + SASS with webpack.
+The smallest "just works" setup for writing vanilla ES6 or TypeScript + SASS with webpack.

 - ES6 modules (imports/exports) or TS
 - TypeScript (optional)